LEE-HYUNSANG/UPBIT_ML/README.md

 The JavaScript in `main.js` will call `/api/start-bot` and show any returned message via a modal.
 SocketIO events `notification`, `positions` and `alerts` push real time updates to the browser.

+### Manual buy and sell
+Two buttons on the Home page allow direct trading:

+* **Manual Buy** – POST `/api/manual-buy` with the selected coin.
+The bot uses the "회당 매수금(₩)" value from the fund settings and places a market order.
+* **Manual Sell** – POST `/api/manual-sell` and sell the entire position of that coin at market price.

 ## Market data
 `app.py` retrieves current prices and 24‑hour traded value from Upbit whenever a new five‑minute candle closes.